10 Oct Top Ten Easily Avoided Employee Handbook Oversights

 5. Policies Do Not Fit an Employer’s Actual Operations

 It is easy for an employer to get wrapped up in the moment and develop a policy that sounds great in theory, but is incompatible with their daily operations.
 We often see employers who draft an elaborate and nuanced policy that does not reflect their daily operations and thus forget about it and violate it down the road.
-Employers are urged to take time to develop handbook policies that fit into their operations and only incorporate those policies deemed appropriate for their operations.
+Employers are urged to take time to develop handbook policies that fit into their operations and only incorporate those policies that are deemed appropriate for their operations into their employee handbooks.

 6. Policies Encroach on Protected Union/Labor Rights